HirbodBehnam/MTProtoProxyInstaller/README.md

 #### Persian guide to buying servers, installing script and making servers censorship-resistant
 ***BEFORE YOU BEGIN***: If you are going to invest in MTProto and you are going to publish your proxy's link, I think you should just turn back.
 I believe MTProto Proxy is a failed project in Iran.
 Continue reading for more info.
 Utilizing this for self-use could significantly lessen the chance of your server's IP getting censored. *I don't say there is no way to make your server censorship-resistant, I just don't know them.* **Please do not contact me and ask me for other ways.**

 More info about Iran censorship: It roughly takes 15 ~ 2 hours to block your new public and non-resistant server.
 If you route your traffic through a local server, it speed will be throttled in 3 hours ~ 2 days.
 (Normal VPS)

 Iran _MAY_ use DPI to block your server.
 So private uses may not be safe too.
 I've written a [small guide](https://github.com/HirbodBehnam/MTProtoProxyCentOSInstall/wiki/%5BWIP%5D-Route-Traffic-Through-Domestic-Server-With-Shadowsocks) to route proxy with shadowsocks.
 It's good if you are using your proxy privately.

-__I DO NOT USE MTPROTO PROXY MYSELF.__ Use [shadowsocks](https://github.com/teddysun/shadowsocks_install/tree/master) or [wireguard](https://github.com/l-n-s/wireguard-install) or [openvpn](https://github.com/angristan/openvpn-install) instead.
+__I DO NOT USE MTPROTO PROXY MYSELF.__ Use [shadowsocks with Cloak](https://github.com/HirbodBehnam/Shadowsocks-Cloak-Installer)(**Highly Recommended**) or [wireguard](https://github.com/l-n-s/wireguard-install) or [openvpn](https://github.com/angristan/openvpn-install) instead.

 (If you are from Iran, you may need to open this link with VPN)